leanprover-community/lftcm2020/schedule.md

 The workshop will take place from **Monday 13th** through **Friday 17th July 2020**.

 All times mentioned below are in **central European time** (CEST, UTC+2:00).
-Most of the schedule below form the *beginner track* of the workshop.
+Most of the schedule below forms the *beginner track* of the workshop.
 Intermediate users can work on pair programming with more advanced users at any time, using the
 [dedicated Zulip stream](https://leanprover.zulipchat.com/#narrow/stream/238830-Lean-for.20the.20curious.20mathematician.202020)